-It’s never too late to achieve a beautiful straight smile… Braces aren’t just for kids any more.
+It’s never too late to achieve a beautiful straight smile..
+Braces aren’t just for kids any more.
 Tooth alignment can be changed at any age if your gums and bone structure are healthy.
 Having orthodontic treatment can dramatically improve your appearance and self-esteem.
 Improving the health of your teeth and gums is equally important.
 Crooked teeth and a bad bite can contribute to gum and bone loss, tooth decay, abnormal wear of the tooth enamel and surfaces, headaches and jaw joint (TMJ/TMD) pain.

 What type of orthodontics treatment is available?

 The really good news?
 The days of metal bands wrapped around each of your teeth individually are long gone!
-The new techniques and appliances National Dental Care uses greatly reduce discomfort levels, decrease the frequency of visits and shorten treatment time.
-There are also several options available, including metal braces, translucent braces or Invisalign.
+The new techniques and appliances National Dental Care uses greatly reduce discomfort levels, decrease the number of visits and shorten treatment time.
+There are also several options available, including braces and clear aligners.
 During your initial examination, we will be able to determine the best possible treatment for your individual needs.
 We can also outline the treatment plan, the timeframe required and the approximate cost.
-Metal braces are the most common.
-They are made of high-grade stainless steel and are smaller, more comfortable and more attractive than ever.
-Clear (or ceramic) braces are made of translucent material.
-They are very popular with adult patients.
-The only drawback is that they are more fragile, and the elastic ties can discolour between orthodontic visits.
+Metal braces are made of high-grade stainless steel.
+Clear aligners are made of translucent material.
+They are both very popular with adult patients.

 What happens after I have my braces removed?